COVID19Tracking/website/_src/index.md

 title: Homepage
 summary: ''
 ---
-The COVID Tracking Project collects information from 50 US states and the District of Columbia to provide the most comprehensive testing data we can collect for the novel coronavirus, SARS-CoV-2.
+The COVID Tracking Project collects information from 50 US states, the District of Columbia, and 5 other U.S. territories to provide the most comprehensive testing data we can collect for the novel coronavirus, SARS-CoV-2.
 We attempt to include **positive and negative results**, **pending tests**, and **total people tested for** each state or district currently reporting that data.

 ### [TAKE ME TO THE DATA](/data)